-We may use your protected health information to support our business activities and improve the quality of care.
-For example, we may use your protected health information to review the treatment and services that we gave you and to evaluate how well the staff cared for you.
-We may share your information with our students, trainees, and staff for review and learning purposes.
-Your protected health information may also be used or disclosed for accreditation purposes, to handle patients' grievances or lawsuits, and for health care contracting related to our operations.
+For healthcare operations: We may use your protected health information to support our business activities and improve the quality of care.
+For example, we may use your protected health information to review the treatment and services that we gave you and to see how well our staff cared for you.
+We may share your information with our students, trainees and staff for review and learning purposes.
+Your protected health information may also be used or disclosed for accreditation purposes, to handle patients' grievances or lawsuits and for health care contracting relating to our operations.